Last updated on .

 The big draw to Casper is the museums.
 There are a few we would like to have visited, but due to a lack of time, we could only choose one.
 The winner was Fort Caspar.
 I’ll have to stop and see some of the others next time I pass through.

 Fort Caspar has a museum that tells the history of Casper, from its Native American beginnings to its military outpost days in the mid-1800s to the oil boom and the present.
-Adult admission is US$4 in the summer (May 1 to September 30) and US$2 in the winter (as of April 2023).
-It’s open daily from 8am to 5pm in the summer, and closed on Sundays and Mondays in the winter.
+Adult admission is US$4 from May 1 to September 30 and US$2 the rest of the year (as of April 2024).
+It’s open daily from 8am to 5pm in the summer, and Tuesday through Saturday in the winter.
 The fort buildings are closed in the winter.

 Replica of the Fort